-Join Chris Reilly for an in-depth discussion in this video Drawing freeform curves, part of Up and Running with Rhino for Mac.
+Join Chris Reilly for an in-depth discussion in this video Drawing freeform curves, part of Learning Rhino for Mac.

 - Let's take a closer look at some of the Free-Form Curve commands in Rhino 5 for Mac.
 Here I've got a few different examples of Free-Form Curves.
 So we have some Sketch Curves, some Handle Curves, Interpolate Points Curves, and Control Points Curves, as well as this straight line PolyLine, just for reference.
 So Free-Form Curve commands in Rhino are located under Curve, Free-Form in the menu bar.
 We can also access them under the Curve icon, or just by typing them directly into the command line.

 Now, in my file, I've got two layers of Guide Points that we'll use to draw out some example curves, and those are labeled Left Guide Points and Right Guide Points.
 And I'll go ahead and turn those on, just by clicking the little lightbulb icon, and you can see, there we go.
 I'll also make sure that I'm snapping to points in my Object Snap panel, and that'll help us out as we draw out our examples.
 So, let's look first at this Control Points Curve.
 And obviously, this curve looks different than the straight line curve below.
 It has some gradual changes to the curvature.

 And what I've done to draw this out is to use each one of these Guide Points, to set a Control Point for the curve.
 And, I can view the actual Control Points by clicking on the curve, and selecting Edit, Control Points, Control Points On.
 And this shows me the actual Control Points of the curve.
 And I can see that, with the exception of the start and end points, the Control Points all lie off of the curve, and they're also directly on top of each of the Guide Points.